raphael-proust/OGL-SRD5/pages/11.spellcasting/default.md

 A Large quasi-real, horselike creature appears on the ground in an unoccupied space of your choice within range.
 You decide the creature’s appearance, but it is equipped with a saddle, bit, and bridle.
 Any of the equipment created by the spell vanishes in a puff of smoke if it is carried more than 3m away from the steed.

 For the duration, you or a creature you choose can ride the steed.
-The creature uses the statistics for a riding horse, except it has a speed of 30m and can travel 10 miles in an hour, or 13 miles at a fast pace.
+The creature uses the statistics for a riding horse, except it has a speed of 30m and can travel 16.0km in an hour, or 20.8km at a fast pace.
 When the spell ends, the steed gradually fades, giving the rider 1 minute to dismount.
 The spell ends if you use an action to dismiss it or if the steed takes any damage.

 ##### Planar Ally